avabellaw/my-recipe/readme.md

 [No validation errors for style.css](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fmy-recipe-project-3-0dce9d94a33a.herokuapp.com%2Fstatic%2Fcss%2Fstyle.css&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)

 There are 2 warnings but that's because I am using a vendor extension for MateralizeCSS.
+--webkit-sticky is to make the sticky ingredients container work on Safari.

 ### [JSHint JavaScript Validator](https://jshint.com/)